brajeshwar/brajeshwar.github.io/_posts/2011/2011-03-13-the-future-of-mobile-advertising-3-strategies.md

----
-layout: post
-title: The Future of Mobile Advertising -- 3 Strategies
+# The Future of Mobile Advertising -- 3 Strategies
----

 Like it or not Mobile Advertising is here to stay.
 You will see advertisements on your phone -- in increasing quantities -- and in different ways.